-The purpose of these courses is to develop reading and writing skills of the students.
-This course is coordinated with the speaking and listening class such that writing topics correspond by chapter and lectures.
-The course emphasizes critical thinking and expression of complex thought in writing as preparation for academic work.
+These courses are designed to introduce students to more complex reading and writing skills.
+Students are expected to display a variety of different writing genres, including compare-contrast, providing opinions, and writing to support one side of an argument.
+This course is coordinated with the speaking and listening class so that writing topics correspond to respective chapters and lectures.
+The course emphasizes the application of critical thinking skills and expression of complex thought in short essay writing assignments as preparation for further academic work.